Date: 9 June 2019. Tips for Cooling

 zigzag bracket that attaches to the panel.
 In addition to that I

-metal.
-If the solar panel vibrates the aluminum brace will not damage my
+than metal.
+When the solar panel vibrates the aluminum brace will

 But I digress...